-Small Stories: Five Short Flash Fiction Stories (by Jodah)
+Small Stories: Five Short Flash Fiction Stories

 In his recent hub titled "Extremely Short Flash Fiction: Three Stories by cam" Chris Mills issued a challenge for other hubbers to attempt to write some very very short stories.
 These are nowhere near as short as those Chris was able to write but they are the best I could come up with given both the Hub Page preferred minimum word count and my ability as a flash fiction writer.
 I hope you enjoy at least one of them.
 They are still quite short so shouldn't take too much of your time.
 Thanks for reading.

 Mark wiped away a tear, his soot covered hand leaving a black smudge across his cheek.
 How could these cowardly bombers sleep at night after taking the lives of innocent children?

 This was the part of a firefighter's job that he hated.

 Just then Mark stopped feeling sorry for himself as he heard a faint cry, and began to dig frantically through the rubble that was once a child-care centre.

 Based on a True Story

 Although this story may seem a little fanciful it is indeed based on fact.
 Check out the following link:Police snap up mud crab thought to be intruder in West End home

 A Shellfish Intruder